pinco227/dublin-hills/README.md

   * [Bootstrap4](https://getbootstrap.com/) was used for its great responsivness and styling classes.
   * [Font Awesome](https://fontawesome.com/) icons were used for aesthetic and [UX](#ux) improvements.
   * [Google Fonts](https://fonts.google.com/) was use as the main font resource.
+  * [Google Maps API](https://console.cloud.google.com/google/maps-apis/) for displaying the map on the site section.
+The Maps JavaScript API was used for this project following this [documentation](https://developers.google.com/maps/documentation/javascript/adding-a-google-map#maps_add_map-javascript).
   * [lightGallery](http://sachinchoolur.github.io/lightGallery/) plugin was used for photo galleries.
 - Version Control
   * [Git](https://git-scm.com/) as Version Control System.